Case study: integrating tutorial help with developer-written reference documentation

 Background

-There is a set of existing components, and new components are regularly produced by Kusala.
-In a typical technical writing situation, software developers produce notes about each of the functions, and then a technical writer creates reference documentation from those notes.
+A set of components is available.
+New components are regularly developed by Kusala.
+In a typical technical writing project, software developers write notes about each of the functions, and then a technical writer creates reference documentation from those notes.
 Kusala did not want this method for two reasons:

 What TechScribe did

 The documentation is written in HTML.
-Therefore, it can be used on both UNIX and Windows operating systems.
+Therefore, it can be used on both UNIX and Windows.
 We did not use script or browser-specific enhancements.

 The documentation is for website developers, and is very technical.
-It is divided into a tutorial and a reference section.
+The documentation is divided into a tutorial and a reference section.

-We put our effort on the detailed tutorial, which starts simply and shows website developers the primary features of the software.
+We put our effort on the tutorial, which starts simply and shows website developers the primary features of the software.
 Website developers can use the source code that is in the tutorial.
 The website developers need only to change user names and passwords.
 This method makes sure that at each step, the website developers have a working model to use.
-If there are problems, identification of the cause is a simple process.
+If problems occur, identification of the cause is simple.

 Much of the reference documentation existed in different Word documents.
 We made the information clear, and then used the information as the basis of many of the reference topics.

 Part of the reference section contains information about all the components that are in the system.
 The source information is created by the Kusala development team using their development tools.
 The source information is contained in each of the components.
-To automatically copy the information the help files, the development team use a script that generates one HTML file for each component.
-The generated HTML help files do not contain formatting information, but instead, they contain a reference to a CSS style sheet.
-Therefore, the generated HTML help can be put into the help system, and the appearance is the same as the other help topics.
+To automatically copy the information the help files, the development team use a script that creates one HTML file for each component.
+The HTML help files do not contain formatting information, but instead, they contain a reference to a Cascading Style Sheet (CSS).
+Therefore, the HTML help can be put into the help system, and the appearance is the same as the other help topics.

 To see what TechScribe did, download the HTML Help.